state-alchemists/zrb/docs/getting-started.md

 Cool.
 You make it.
 [Saburo Arasaka](https://cyberpunk.fandom.com/wiki/Saburo_Arasaka) will be proud of you 😉.

-# Adding another Cmd Task: Run Jupyterlab
+# Creating a long-running task

 Arasaka is a data-driven (and family-driven) company.
 They need their data scientists to experiment a lot to present the most valuable information/knowledge.